 If it's got several funny markings or stars on it, it means you have been selected for extra security checks before you board your flight.
 That's why you should not waste too much time browsing at the airport's stores or in its restaurants before getting on the plane.
 Allow yourself more time and be ready.

-26. Avoid crossing the borders unless you have a good reason
+26. Avoid crossing the border unless you have a good reason

 It is no longer enough that you are legitimate and legal in traveling with your documents.